A tale of two presidents as Trump claims his triumph and Biden’s hopes begin to fade - KESQ

 Trump’s low-energy delivery in the vast arena was far less compelling that many of his campaign rallies, and it represented the most undisciplined, off-script moments of the entire convention.
 To be fair, he just survived an assassination attempt.
 But at times, in an election that is increasingly turning on the vulnerabilities of Biden’s age, Trump looked every bit of his 78 years – and his rambling remarks could serve to embolden Democrats who believe that a more vigorous candidate on their side could thwart the ex-president’s hopes of becoming only the second defeated one-term president to return to office.

+Still, in an age of social media and viral moments, it may not matter much that Trump went on so long.
+The most striking moments of the night – the ex-president’s grand entrance against a huge backdrop of lights reading “Trump,” his scripted recollections of the assassination attempt and video of the ex-president huddled with his grandchildren in his box may be all that most Americans remember – and represented valuable imagery for a campaign that is already ahead.

-And combined with Biden’s troubles, it may have served best to illustrate one of the defining characteristics of the election — that Americans are deeply unimpressed with either option.
+But there was also plenty for Democrats to fault and work with.
+And combined with Biden’s troubles, the second half of the speech may have served best to illustrate one of the defining characteristics of the election: Americans are deeply unimpressed with either option.

 Biden’s campaign tips into deepening crisis